MYSQLPUMP(1) MySQL Database System MYSQLPUMP(1)

 mysqlpump Object Selection.

-one or more comma-separated trigger names.
+routine (stored procedure or function) names.
 Multiple instances of this option are

 additive.
 For more information, see mysqlpump Object Selection.